 Part of Buren’s inspiration resulted from a drawing of five concentric circles that he saw while leafing through a book of Arabian mathematical drawings from the 10th century.
 He saw that the circles covered a greater amount of space than any other geometric form.

-I am disappointed that I broke my streak of consistent blog posting 4-5 days per week.
-However, it was for a very good reason.
-I had a relative from the family tree track down our branch of the family, and she came from Buenos Aires to visit.
+I took a little break in blogging recently, because I had a relative from the family tree track down our branch of the family, and she came from Buenos Aires to visit.
 She brought a huge poster of our family tree, with pictures of my grandparents, their brothers and sisters, and the descending relatives.
 It was truly amazing.
 We then skyped with another relative in Slovenia, where our history as we know it begins, and I was able to introduce the two of them, making another new connection in the family.
 I can’t imagine traveling so far to stay with an unknown family, but we had an amazing week together and made a lasting connection.

 We found out so many interesting things about our family history.
 Our visitor is a neurologist, with an additional degree in psychiatry.
 We found out about a cousin who was involved in diamond mining in Africa, was a millionaire, then mysteriously lost everything and came back to Slovenia with nothing.
 We have cousins who migrated to England and France.
 And we heard many sad stories about the war, and the bad times they endured in Slovenia.

 “Art and culture hold a special place in Slovenian history, as they helped the Slovenes to compensate in many ways for the lack of national political and government institutions in the past.” from Slovenia.si